 Your child is working on a History Day project for school and you probably have a lot of questions.
 History Day, while challenging. can be just as enjoyable for parents as it is for students.
 The Maryland History Day team is here to help.

 The Maryland History Day competition process is comprised of three to four levels: classroom, school, district, and state.
 In addition, there is a national competition where winners at the state level compete.
 Questions regarding the classroom and school level should be directed to the teacher.
 If you have questions about the district competition, you can ask one of our many district coordinators.
 Questions about the state and national competition should be sent to the Maryland History Day team.

 If your child’s school does not participate in History Day, please contact us for information about how to participate.
 Are you a homeschool parent?
 We are here to help you get started and provide you with the necessary resources.

 “My children have learned a vast array of skills by participating in National History Day.
-Not only are they learning research skills, but also a layered knowledge of topics, from the main topic to those infused with it…The impact this annual competition has made on my two kids alone is seemingly immeasurable, as the emotional strength and confidence found from a job well done cannot be calculated.” – Queen Anne’s County History Day parent Robin DeMaso
+Not only are they learning research skills, but also a layered knowledge of topics…The impact this annual competition has made on my two kids is seemingly immeasurable, as the emotional strength and confidence found from a job well done cannot be calculated.” – Queen Anne’s County History Day parent Robin DeMaso

 What is the role of parents?